nitinsharmacs/event-driven-vs-synchronous/README.md

 For this system to be practical, a request-response model is required. where a client requests a server/responder and the responder takes care of responding to this request by a response from its black-boxed processes.

+#### Applications

+Some of the applications of this Synchronous system being :

+1. HTTP
+2. RPC
+3. REST
+4. GraphQL and others

 #### Limitations

 Although Synchronous system is simple and straight forward to implement, it has some limitations :

 1. Wait time overhead added with addition to response processing time.
 2. Bottleneck for processing large number of requests

-- Examples of each concept

-         1. Intro
-         2. How it works
-         3. Applications
-         4. Limitations

 ### Event Driven Systems